-The results from our initial home inspection will provide us with a full understanding of what areas of your home needs to be sealed against future mice infestations.
-Our wildlife technicians will use professional grade wildlife exclusion materials to prevent any possible re-entry and keep mice out.
+The results from our initial home inspection will provide us with a full understanding of which areas of your home need to be sealed to prevent future mice infestations.
+Our wildlife technicians will use professional grade wildlife exclusion materials to block any possible re-entry and keep mice out for good.

 The sight of a tiny little mouse running across the kitchen floor is sometimes enough to send even the bravest individual running.
 Yet, for others, mice are adorable animals that are kept as pets.
 These nocturnal rodents tend to be skittish and avoid human encounters, though as pets they can be quite social and friendly.
-Their nighttime activity and the fact that they are small means that often homeowners are unaware of their presence in attics and behind walls.
+Their small size and nighttime activity can make it difficult for homeowners to be aware of their presence in attics and behind walls.

 Most important of all, mice thrive in areas with abundant food – which is part of the reason they make their home so close to humans.
 Mice are found throughout Hamilton in all types of housing, from single family homes right up to high rise apartments and condominiums.
 They need only a very small opening, about the size of a dime, to make their way into a building.
 Once inside, they enjoy protection from the elements as well as a place to have their babies and store their food.
 Conjoined housing, poorly stored food and improper garbage disposal, especially in closely built communities, allow mice infestations to spread easily between units.